obaid8712/VBA-Scripting-Project-01/README.md

 This VBA solution is also included to locate the stock with the "Greatest % increase", "Greatest % Decrease" and "Greatest total volume" in each year.

 Wall Street Broker House is also asking to test this VB program on alphabeticlly sorted stock data.
-Our team developed a new script Alphabtical_MOH attached with this project and successfuly executed the alphabetical test.
+Our team developed a new script named Alphabtical_MOH, which is attached with this project and successfuly executed the alphabetical test.